xyphro/UsbGpib/README.md

 For details about it, have a look into this discussion thread: [https://github.com/xyphro/UsbGpib/discussions/55](https://github.com/xyphro/UsbGpib/discussions/55)

-The GUI can be found here: [SW/NiceGUI/readme.md](SW/NiceGUI/readme.md)
+The GUI can be found here including documentation: [SW/NiceGUI](SW/NiceGUI)

 ## New Firmware